-During the realization phase, the awarded projects will organize at least 3 public meetings: the first one to present the prototype idea; the second one to present the mid-term state of the art; the last one to present the results.
-Feedbacks and suggestions will be collected during the meeting in the LES and continuously on the DSP from the local and international community.
+During the realization phase, the awarded projects are organizing at least 3 public meetings: the first one to present the prototype idea; the second one to present the mid-term state of the art; the last one to present the results.
+Feedbacks and suggestions have been collected during the meeting in the LES and continuously on the DSP from the local and international community.